bps-github7/Class_Generator/documentation/inline_specification.md

 `ClassA(parent1,parent2) (packageA,packageB,packageC) : attr1, attr2, attr3 : method : -te`

-parents : What file(s), if the file is a class, does it inherit from?
+Parents : What file(s), if the file is a class, does it inherit from?

-packages: Where should the file be generated?
+Packages: Where should the file be generated?

-`ClassA(parent) (package): attr1 / attr2 : method : -t`
+`ClassA(parent) (package): attr1, attr2 : method : -t`

 note the whitespace seperating the two parenthesized text blocks.

-`ClassA(parent1, parent2) (package1, package2) : attr1 / attr2 : method : -t`
+`ClassA(parent1, parent2) (package1, package2) : attr1, attr2 : method : -t`

-if you were to provide only parents
+If you were to provide only parents:

 `ClassA(parent1, parent2): attr1 / attr2 : method : -t`

-if you were to provide only packages
+If you were to provide only packages:

 `ClassA (package1, package2) : attr1 / attr2 : method : -t`

 # Pre-pend-Arguments
 * 'CV'
 * 'SM'
 * 'CM'
-* '' prepend nothing for instance variables or regular Functions
+* '' default behaivor: prepend nothing for instance variables or regular Functions for modules.

 ### A note on methods and functions